 If properly carried through, this requirement could eventually lead to a significant change in the relationship between ministers and officials.
 Whether this change would be for the better or the worse remains to be seen.
 But there is as yet no suggestion of any change to the relationship between officials and Parliament.

-But perhaps the more worrying development was a report that the new Cabinet Secretary (appointed in September 2020) would be told that he did not have day-to-day responsibility for the quality of policy and National Security advice.
-This was presumably because the Prime Minister intended to look mainly to David Frost and Dominic Cummings for such advice.
+But there was a worrying development in that the new Cabinet Secretary (appointed in September 2020) would not have day-to-day responsibility for the quality of policy and National Security advice.
+This was presumably because the Prime Minister intended to look mainly to David Frost and soon-to-be-sacked Dominic Cummings for such advice.
 This reminded me of the way in which Cabinet Secretary Andrew Turnbull had been told by Tony Blair not to take an interest in the planning and preparation for the invasion of Iraq:- a decision which did not impress Chilcot.

 The Temperature Rises

 The last few months of 2020 saw a perhaps inevitable series of criticisms of the civil service from with government circles as ministers sought to deflect blame from their faulty handling of Brexit and the COVID-19 virus (at the same time as the Prime Minister's friend, Donald Trump, was facing COVID-19 and many other problems of his own in the run up to the November Presidential elections).
 Theodore Agnew, a Conservative peer, former businessman and minister in charge of civil service reform was reported as 'lambasting' a 'broken' system characterised by an 'obsession with policy as a theoretical train of thought' among officials.
 He added that the civil service lacked commercial and practical skills and diversity of thought, and ran 'the most over-centralised bureaucracy in the Western World'.

 There was plenty of 'push back', of course, but no sign of constructive engagement between the two sides.